» Disability Information » » Blogs and Writings

 The hardest part of setting up Open Eyed, my disability equality consultancy was getting known.
 I was entering an entirely new field and I had no contacts.

 I began being contacted by other disabled people who were also struggling to gain employment or wanted to set up a business.
 I replied to everyone personally, giving thorough responses but it took up time I needed to spend getting my business profitable.
-When organisations, as well as individuals, began contacting me I realised an opportunity was presenting itself.
+When organizations, as well as individuals, began contacting me I realized an opportunity was presenting itself.

 When I had been having tough times adjusting I would always say, “If life deals you lemons Cutler……get out there and make some lemonade!”
 Making Lemonade was the obvious name for my personal development business that evolved.
 Making Lemonade now offers individuals and groups coaching and training to disabled people committed to gaining employment, starting a business or developing their leadership potential.